webfactory/ssh-agent/README.md

 Use `ssh-keygen -p -f path/to/your/key -m pem` to convert your key file to `PEM`, but be sure to make a backup of the file first 😉.

+## What this Action *cannot* do for you

+The following items are not issues, but beyond what this Action is supposed to do.

+### Work on remote machines

+When using `ssh` to connect from the GitHub Action worker node to another machine, you *can* forward the SSH Agent socket and use your private key on the other (remote) machine.
+However, this Action will not configure `known_hosts` or other SSH settings on the remote machine for you.

+### Provide the SSH key as a file

+This Action is designed to pass the SSH directly into `ssh-agent`; that is, the key is available in memory on the GitHub Action worker node, but never written to disk.
+As a consequence, you _cannot_ pass the key as a build argument or a mounted file into Docker containers that you build or run on the worker node.
+You _can_, however, mount the `ssh-agent` Unix socket into a Docker container that you _run_, set up the `SSH_AUTH_SOCK` env var and then use SSH from within the container (see #11).

+### Run `ssh-keyscan` to add host keys for additional hosts

+If you want to use `ssh-keyscan` to add additional hosts (that you own/know) to the `known_hosts` file, you can do so with a single shell line in your Action definition.
+You don't really need this Action to do this for you.

+As a side note, using `ssh-keyscan` without proper key verification is susceptible to man-in-the-middle attacks.
+You might prefer putting your _known_ SSH host key in your own Action files to add it to the `known_hosts` file.
+The SSH host key is not secret and can safely be committed into the repo.

 ## Creating SSH keys

 In order to create a new SSH key, run `ssh-keygen -t rsa -b 4096 -m pem -f path/to/keyfile`.
 This will prompt you for a key passphrase and save the key in `path/to/keyfile`.